8gen/tv-chart-canno-coin/README.md

 ## To build

-1) add charting_library into source directory from tradingview private repo
+1) add charting_library into root directory from tradingview private repo
 2) Get bitquery api token and save to .env (example .env.example)